Michael50234/Pokemon-Quiz-Website/README.md

 -Displays Pokémon sprites dynamically

-Tracks the user’s score and progress in real time
+-Tracks the user’s score and progress in real time

 At the end of the quiz, a results screen is displayed with the final score and an animated background video, allowing the user to restart the quiz.